 Countless studies have shown the incredible benefits of quality sleep, and almost all health experts and doctors around the world agree that getting enough sleep on a daily basis is key to living a long and healthy life.
 And this applies to muscle recovery as well, as most of our body’s regenerative processes are undertaken when we are asleep, especially when REM cycles have begun.
 Not only does it improve muscle recovery, but sleep can improve our mood, speed up our metabolism, and provide better heart health.

 The human body is made almost entirely out of water, and its vital component to ensuring that all our cells are functioning properly.
 Water, along with a number of other organic compounds, are the driving forces behind the repairs our body makes to damaged muscle tissue, and without adequate water, the cells simply can’t do their jobs.
-Staying hydrated by drinking around 2 or more litres of water a day, along with protein shakes, should significantly speed up the recovery process, and it’s a good idea to try and make a habit of it, such as taking a sip of water every 10 minutes while playing the online slots Singapore makes available.
+Staying hydrated by drinking around 2 or more litres of water a day, along with protein shakes, should significantly speed up the recovery process, and it’s a good idea to try and make a habit of it, such as taking a sip of water every 10 minutes while playing at online casino singapore makes available.

 Muscles are built mainly out of proteins, and our bodies need about a dozen different proteins in order to function correctly.
 The problem is that the human body is not able to make around half of the necessary proteins, meaning that we need to get the rest of the proteins from different sources.
 Without adequate protein intake, we can become fatigued, weak, and our muscles have a very difficult time repairing themselves.
 Cottage cheese, greek yoghurt, lean chicken, and fish are all excellent sources of protein, and should be part of every trainer’s daily diet.